 There aren't as many non-banks out there now compared to the 1990s and the early 2000s.
 Following the GFC and the resulting credit squeeze, many were forced out of the market or swallowed up by larger lenders.

-There’s no definitive answer to this question since no two banks or lenders are the same – no matter if they’re both retail banks, customer-owned banks or non-banks.
+There's no definitive answer to which type of bank or lender is better since no two banks or lenders are the same - no matter if they're both retail banks, customer-owned banks or non-banks.

 When looking for great-value loans and deposit products on the market, you'll see a mixture of retail banks, customer-owned banks and non-banks all offering some of the best interest rates.
 See for yourself: